 - Thinning or bald patches on a dog’s coat

 If you add oily fish, linseed oil, olive oil, cod liver oil, or other beneficial oils to your canine’s food, Vitamin E supplementation is a must.
 Vitamin E will negate the increase of free radicals caused by oil intake.
+Head over to our review of the best fish oil for dogs for more options.

 Your dog’s body language cues are also telling if he needs additional Vitamin E: